Design for Living: Theatre

 The first London production of Design for Living opened at the Haymarket Theatre on 25 January 1939, later transferring to the Savoy Theatre, and running for 233 performances.
 The run was cut short by the outbreak of World War II.
 Gilda was played by Diana Wynyard, Otto by Anton Walbrook and Leo by Rex Harrison.
 By the time the play made its delayed debut in London Ivor Brown thought it "very much of its time and already seems a trifle faded.
 It will not be long before they revive it in costume as a specimen comedy of 'early thirties' manners."

 The first major revival was at the Phoenix Theatre, London, shortly after Coward's death in 1973.
 Vanessa Redgrave played Gilda, with John Stride and Jeremy Brett as Otto and Leo.
 In 1982, at the Greenwich Theatre and then the Globe Theatre, Maria Aitken, Gary Bond and Ian Ogilvy played the lead roles.

 The first Broadway revival was in 1984 at Circle in the Square Theater, directed by George C. Scott, starring Jill Clayburgh as Gilda, Raul Julia as Leo and Frank Langella as Otto.

 A 1994 revival of the play directed by Sean Mathias at the Donmar Warehouse theatre emphasised the sexual overtones of the play.
 Though the Coward estate had been wary of radical reinterpretations of the plays, the author's partner, Graham Payn, attended at least one performance.
 The production featured Rachel Weisz, Paul Rhys and Clive Owen.
 It transferred to the West End with Weisz, Rupert Graves and Marcus D'Amico.

 A 2001 Broadway revival, directed by Joe Mantello, starred Alan Cumming as Otto, Jennifer Ehle as Gilda and Dominic West as Leo.
 This version brought the gay subtext to the fore, and included a kiss between Otto and Leo.

 In July 2002 Marianne Elliott directed a production for the Royal Exchange, Manchester with Victoria Scarborough as Gilda, Clarence Smith as Leo and Oliver Milburn as Otto.
 The Old Vic Theatre, London, staged a revival in 2010, with Tom Burke as Otto, Lisa Dillon as Gilda, and Andrew Scott as Leo.

 Radio and television

 As part of the ITV Play of the Week series in August 1964 four Coward plays directed and produced by Joan Kemp-Welch were transmitted, including Design for Living with Jill Bennett as Gilda, Daniel Massey as Leo, and John Wood as Otto.

 A second television adaptation was broadcast by the BBC in its Play of the Month series in May 1979.
-Rula Lenska played Gilda with Clive Arrindell and Otto and John Steiner as Leo.
+Rula Lenska played Gilda with Clive Arrindell as Otto and John Steiner as Leo.
 The director was Philip Saville.

-On BBC radio in 1976, Anna Massey played Gilda, with John Rye as Otto and Martin Jarvis as Leo.
+On BBC radio on 27 December 1976, Anna Massey played Gilda, with John Rye as Otto and Martin Jarvis as Leo.